yigitalpkaynak/BaroCrawler/README.md

 ## 5. Run the Project:
 Execute the App class to start the process.

-## Project Status
-The project is functional, but there are some areas that need further development and testing.
-Due to an early end to my internship, I couldn't fully complete the project.
-I encourage the next developer to continue improving and refining the data processing and validation steps.

 ## Contact

 If you have any questions or need support, feel free to contact me: